hominidae/ProcessBOLDPublicData/README.md

 E.g. Enter "Sciurus carolinensis" to perform a search for observations for Eastern Grey Squirrels, or just "Sciuridae" for Squirrels.

 Select the species or text string that you're interesetd in, then click the "Occurences" button.
 There'll be a Download option on that new page.
 You will need to be signed in to GBIF, but you'll have the option to select the download type as well.
-Select the "Simple" option.
+Select the "Simple" option as it'll also be a TSV.

 The 001_FixData.R script will illustrate how to fix that GBIF data.